Safety/Published: March 25, 2024

 • Objectivity: It’s important to stress the need to collect objective facts rather than subjective opinions.
 Those writing reports should avoid speculation, assumptions or assigning blame.

-• Avoiding finger-pointing: Make it clear that management isn’t interested in incident reporting for the purpose of shaming workers.
-Rather, the goal is to collect more data on workplace hazards to improve the entire team’s wellbeing and reduce risk.
+• Avoid finger-pointing: Make it clear that management isn’t interested in incident reporting for the purpose of shaming workers.
+Rather, the goal is to collect more data on workplace hazards to improve the entire team’s well-being and reduce risk.

 Book Ease Safety-Team Demo